Pokemon Adventures Volume 13 is a manga based on the Pokemon video games.

 The art in this volume of Pokemon Adventures is consistent with the previous volumes in the series that Yamamoto has illustrated.
 Since the focus of this volume is on the gym leaders battling each other, there’s a lot of emphasis on “busy” action panels and “sound effects.”
 There also seems to be an emphasis on shocked reactions throughout this volume, due to people being surprised by what they see in the gym leader battles or by information that gets revealed.

 There is one particular panel in the battles that stands out to me for being one of the best drawn panels I’ve seen in this series.
-On page 130, Erika is in her gym battle, and the petals from her Bellossom is using petal dance, and the petals are floating around her.
+On page 130, Erika is in her gym battle, and the petals from her Bellossom’s petal dance are floating around her.
 The expression on Erika’s face, Erika’s hair moving in the wind, the petals floating around her, and the framing of the panel combine together in such a way that it attracts the reader’s eye.

 If you’re a fan of the Pokemon games and have read and enjoyed the Pokemon Adventures manga series prior to this point, you won’t be disappointed by what happens in this volume.